sagemath/trac_to_gh/Issue 8363.md

 # Issue 8363: cddlib-094f.p4 has a useless check for mpir which breaks on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8363

 Original creator: drkirkby